Nameo91/CV/README.md

 Responsible for administrative duties for the Philippines Refinery Master Plan 2 Project team managing project records, files and databases
 - Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while maintaing high degree of accuracy

+## Languages

+**Korean**: native
+**English**: Full professional proficiency

 ## Interests

 - ✈️ Love to travel around the world
-- ⛰️ Enjoy hiking in the mountains, or going for bush walks
+- ⛰️ Enjoy hiking in the mountains, or going for bush walks (completed 2 of the world top 3 hiking tracks)
 - 🏊‍♀️ Swimming, running and snowboarding (competed nationally as a swimmer)
 - 🧑‍🍳 Cooking and baking